 We are a financial holding company headquartered in Moorefield, West Virginia.
 We offer community banking and trust and wealth management services through our community bank subsidiary, Summit Community Bank ("Summit Community").
-We provide commercial and retail banking services primarily in the Eastern Panhandle, Southern and North Central regions of West Virginia, the Northern, Shenandoah Valley and Southwestern regions of Virginia and the Central region of Kentucky.
+We provide commercial and retail banking services primarily in the Eastern Panhandle, Southern and North Central regions of West Virginia, the Northern, Shenandoah Valley and Southwestern regions of Virginia, the Central region of Kentucky, the Eastern Shore of Maryland and Delaware.